qinguorui2001/tp/docs/DeveloperGuide.md

 <div style="page-break-after: always;"></div>

 #### Design considerations
-**Aspect: Marks assignment of a person in current displayed list as done or for any person in storage model:**
+**Aspect: Marks assignment of a person in the currently displayed list as done or for any person in storage model:**

-* **Alternative 1:** (current choice) Marks assignment in current displayed assignment list.
+* **Alternative 1:** (current choice) Marks assignment in the currently displayed assignment list as completed.
     * Pros: Allows for a safer mark of assignments.
-    * Cons: User has to carry out `list` command first if required person is not in the current displayed list, which is followed by `show` command if assignments of required person are not shown.
+    * Cons: User has to ensure that the desired assignment is displayed on the displayed assignment list first before marking the assignment as completed.

-* **Alternative 2:** Marks assignment of any person with that name and assignment.
+* **Alternative 2:** Marks an assignment as completed of the specified person, by in putting the name with the command.
     * Pros: Allows user to mark assignment of a person without the need of additional commands.
     * Cons: User may not be certain about which person's assignment to mark if several of them has completed assignment and likely to remember the wrong person name if the current person displayed list is not shown.